larsswenson/pcg_updates/README.md

 **Challenge:** Navigating API rate limitations during map embedding.
 **Solution:** Capped usage in dev environment, switched to lazy loading and static pins during development.

+**Challenge:** Responsive issues with embedded Google Maps on mobile layouts.
+**Solution:** Adjusted container styling and max-height constraints to ensure maps render properly across viewports.

+**Challenge:** Design inconsistencies in header fonts and images across pages.
+**Solution:** Standardized typography and header image formatting for visual cohesion throughout the site.

+**Challenge:** Managing scope creep and content redundancy.
+**Solution:** Removed unnecessary or duplicate content (Blueprint Builder) to maintain a focused user experience.

 ---

 ## Key Learnings

+- Reinforced the importance of consistent design systems when working with a live client brand.
+- Gained hands-on experience implementing multi-image modals with varied content types (floor plans, photography, cutaways).
+- Improved comfort with debugging layout and responsiveness issues using Tailwind CSS utilities.
+- Gained insight into scope management and iterative refinement during the final stages of a full-cycle development project.
 - Deepened practical knowledge of frontend state management using modals and component reusability.
 - Improved comfort with responsive UI debugging using Tailwind.
 - Strengthened leadership and QA testing skills in a team development workflow.